hubenchang0515/Luminous/doc/lStack.md

 # lStack
-lStack is a stack make by lVector.
+lStack is a stack made by lVector.

 ## Types
 ```C